redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 ```

 Note that the custom actions here do require an `odo` binary to work properly.
-So if you choose to skip the download (using the `odo.skipDownload`  property above), you need to make sure to meet either of the requirements below:
+So if you choose to skip the download (using the `odo.skipDownload`  property above), you need to make sure to meet any of the requirements below:
-- either `odo` is [installed](https://odo.dev/docs/overview/installation) and available in the system paths of the environment the Backstage instance is running in;
+- either you can explicitly set the path to the `odo` binary in your `app-config.yaml` (see [below](#app-configyaml));
-- or you can explicitly set the path to the `odo` binary in your `app-config.yaml` (see [below](#app-configyaml)).
+- or `odo` is already [installed](https://odo.dev/docs/overview/installation) and available globally in the system paths of the environment the Backstage instance is running in.

 ## Configuration